Concerns Resolution

 *For agencies where there is no line manager (e.g. self-employed, single person organisation etc.) professional bodies, funders, commissioners or trustees should be contacted.

-Step 3a: Head of Service / Senior Manager to Head of Service / Senior Manager
+Stage 3a: Head of Service / Senior Manager to Head of Service / Senior Manager

-Where possible this should not exceed 10 working days between stages and one month for the overall process to be completed.
+Where possible this should not exceed 10 working days between stages

 The principles of recording as outlined in Stage 1 should be followed both during the process and at the point of resolution.

-Step 3b: Director/Assistant Director to Director/Assistant Director
+Stage 3b: Director/Assistant Director to Director/Assistant Director

-If professional disagreements remain unresolved, each Head of Service / Senior Manager will raise the disagreement within a further 2 working days at Director / Assistant Director level within their own agency or within health the Designated Nurse for Safeguarding Children.
+If professional disagreements remain unresolved, each Head of Service / senior manager will raise the disagreement within a further 2 working days at Director / Assistant Director level within their own agency or within health the Designated Nurse for Safeguarding Children.

 The Director / Assistant Director (or within health the Designated Nurse for Safeguarding Children) of the complainant agency will then write to the Director / Assistant Director (or within health the Designated Nurse for Safeguarding Children) of the receiving agency and meet to achieve a final resolution.